amod0017/amod0017/README.md

 - 👀 I’m interested in coding, solving programming questions and designing enterprise solutions.
 I am also interested in vegetrian/vegan recipes to cook.
 - 🌱 I’m currently learning Camunda Frameworks for bpmn and quarkus.
 Any inputs/channel would be really helpful.
 - 📫 How to reach me at amod0017@gmail.com or https://www.linkedin.com/in/amod0017/
+- You can know more about me on: https://about.me/amod.g

 <!---
 amod0017/amod0017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.